-Review-Applications will be evaluated and rated using the PEC approved Evaluation Rubric, which is included in this document, Part A. An external peer-review team will review each application.
+Review-Applications will be evaluated and rated using the PEC approved Evaluation Rubric, which is included in this document, Part A. An external review team will review each application.
 The review team consists of New Mexico Charter School experts who are overseen by the CSD.
-Each peer review team member will review each new charter application kit-independently and thoroughly.
-Once complete, the peer-review team will come together to discuss the application package and provide a consensus score, reasoning, and analysis.
-This preliminary analysis will be provided to the applicant team and the PEC The review team(s) will ensure consistency in analysis across the applications.

-The CSD works with review teams to ensure has the ability to review scores for uniformity between applications assessed at the same time and review teams reviewing applications at the same time.
+Each review team member will review each new charter application independently and thoroughly.
+Once complete, the review team will come together to discuss the application package and provide a consensus score, reasoning, and analysis.
+The review team(s) will ensure consistency in analysis across the applications.
+The CSD works with review teams to ensure uniformity between applications assessed at the same time and review teams reviewing applications at the same time.

-Capacity Interview-The peer-review team will interview the applicant team members listed in the application.
-The questions are designed to determine the applicant team's capacity to implement the charter school proposed in the application and to provide an opportunity for the applicant team to clarify any weaknesses identified in the application preliminary review.
+Capacity Interview-The review team will interview the applicant team members listed in the application.
+The questions are designed to determine the applicant team's capacity to implement the charter school proposed in the application and to provide an opportunity for the applicant team to clarify any weaknesses identified in the application review.
 This interview will be recorded and made available for the PEC to view.
-The Application rating and analysis, along with a rating and analysis of the Capacity Interview, will form the basis for the CSD's analysis to the Review Analysis sent to the applicant team and the PEC.
+The Application rating and analysis, along with a rating and analysis of the Capacity Interview, will form the basis for the Review Analysis sent to the applicant team and the PEC.
 The Review Analysis will include the names of the review team members and the applicant team members.
 (See Part D below.)

-Community Input Hearing-The PEC will holds a public hearing at which in the school district community in which the school will be located.
-This provides the applicant team has an opportunity to answer the PEC's questions.
-During the hearing, the PEC also has a chance to hear from the community and to learn about the positives and negatives for potentially opening a school like the one the proposed school (NMSA 22-8B-6(K)).
-The PEC will ask the applicants to respond to questions on the application during the Community Input Hearing.
-The applicant team may have the personnel with the technical expertise at the hearing (and should have experts present who were involved in completing the application kit).
+Community Input Hearing-The PEC will hold a public hearing in the school district in which the school will be located.
+This provides the applicant team an opportunity to answer the PEC's questions.
+During the hearing, the PEC also has a chance to hear from the community and to learn about the positives and negatives for potentially opening the proposed school (NMSA 22-8B-6(K)).